Metadrop/behat-contexts/README.md

 - **cookie_agree_selector**: The CSS selector of the button to agree cookies.
 - **cookie_banner_selector**: The CSS selector of the cookie compliance banner.
-- **cookies**: Map of cookies that should be handled byt each cookie category.
+- **cookies**: Map of cookies that should be handled by each cookie category.
 The key is the cookie category and the value is the list of cookies that will be present after accepting the cookie compliance category.
+- **cookies_ignored**: List of cookies that must be ignored if they appear at the step 'There are no cookies loaded'.
+Add here cookies when they can't be managed at the server side.
+- **cookies_third_party_domains_ignored**: List of domains reported that contains potential cookies loaded but they can be ignored because no cookies are being loaded.

 Example configuration: